 - Budget requests should be \$255,000 or less. - Proposals are reviewed annually.
 The DNRC Forest Stewardship Program works with partners to edit their proposals before sending them on to the regional competitive application process, which occurs in the fall.

-MATCH

-- No match required; however, a 25% match (calculated as a percentage of total grant funds requested) is encouraged. - Proposals are encouraged to leverage cross-boundary federal projects to enhance landscape-level impact.
+MATCH - No match required; however, landowner or project partner contributions in the form of non-match leveraged funds are encouraged. - Proposals are encouraged to leverage cross-boundary federal projects to enhance landscape-level impact.